OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 }
 ```

-The corresponding public key from the client's registration that is used to
+and the corresponding public key from the client's registration which can
 validate the JWS is:

 ```json